standardebooks/tools/README.md

 -	### `se reorder-endnotes`

-	Increment the specified endnote and all following endnotes by 1.
+	Increment or decrement the specified endnote and all following endnotes by 1 or a specified amount.

 -	### `se roman2dec`